-The wealth of young English talent breaking through in the Premier League is hugely exciting and in no position is that more apparent than at right-back, where Trent Alexander-Arnold, Aaron Wan-Bissaka, James Justin, Max Aarons and Chelsea’s Reece James promise a bright future for the national team.
+When it comes to young, English talent, these are exciting times – and in no position is that more apparent than at right-back.
+Trent Alexander-Arnold, Aaron Wan-Bissaka, James Justin, Matty Cash, Tariq Lamptey, Max Aarons and Chelsea’s Reece James promise a bright future for the national team.